Bohdan-Khomtchouk/fastheatmap/README.md

 ## Citation
-If you are using `fastheatmap` in your work, please cite the paper (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0176334) as:
+`fastheatmap` is the high performance computing server of `shinyheatmap`.
+If you are using `fastheatmap` in your work, please cite the `shinyheatmap` paper (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0176334) accordingly:

 Khomtchouk BB, Hennessy JR, Wahlestedt C: "shinyheatmap: Ultra fast low memory heatmap web interface for big data genomics."  <i>PLoS One</i>.
 2017, 12(5): e0176334.